Hand Drawn Landscape Design

 A design can take weeks or years to complete so a visual with color can help You design with stone and furnishings as well.
 Your designer should provide you with photo examples of preferred stone, fire pits, water features, fencing or any materials that may help in bidding.
 Not all designs and concepts are in color and this is an even better reason to look up the plant profile and be sure the layout makes sense, you have a combinations of evergreen and color all year, and you need to know they are a plant specialist for your hardiness zone.

-I spent the first 13 years of my career as a professional Gardener, providing small installations, consultations and organic education.
-I eventually moved onto larger and larger jobs including pools, patios, custom metal, irrigation and water features and there isn’t much I haven’t personally installed or been a part of the process.
+I spent the first 13 years of my career as a professional Gardener, providing residential installations, consultations and organic education.
+I eventually moved onto larger and larger jobs including pools, patios, custom metal, irrigation and water features, so there isn’t much I haven’t personally installed or been a part of the process.
 I use this knowledge to customize each space and make the most of the assets by creating living spaces, privacy, shade and sustainable practices for a symbiotic relationship with both nature and functionality.

 A designer who has never worked with these plants does not understand the variables of growth rate in sun vs shade, the trimming needed to maintain them, timing of trimming, if you should at all, or how they respond to watering too much, Pests, fertilizers or soil conditions.